brucou/react-state-driven/README.md

 Render commands are dealt with as a special case : they feature a function which eventually compute a react element to be rendered.
 We **DO NOT test the react component** at this level.
-We simply test against the `props` of that components as they describe entirely the visual appearance of that component (i.e. the component only depends on `props` for its render concern - no state, no context).
+We simply test against the `props` of that component as they describe entirely the visual appearance of that component (i.e. the component only depends on `props` for its render concern - no state, no context).
 This makes for a very straight forward testing.
 The fact that the component does not have state is not fortuitous - we know the control state (and extended state)